cockroachdb/docs/v2.2/authentication.md

 CockroachDB uses both TLS 1.2 server and client certificates.
 Each CockroachDB node in a secure cluster must have a **node certificate**, which is a TLS 1.2 server certificate.
 The nodes use these certificates to establish secure connections with clients and with other nodes.
 Node certificates have the following requirements:

-- The node's primary hostname must be listed as the `CN` (Common Name) field in the `Subject` field of the certificate.
-- The certificate must have all the IP addresses and DNS names used to reach the node (or the Admin UI) listed in the `Subject Alternative Name` field.
+- The certificate must have all the IP addresses and DNS names used to reach the node (or the Admin UI) listed in the `CN` (Common Name) or `Subject Alternative Name` fields.
 This is needed to allow other clients and nodes to verify that they are indeed communicating with a CockroachDB node and not an imposter.
 - CockroachDB must be configured to trust the certificate authority that signed the certificate.

 Based on your security setup, you can use the [`cockroach cert` commands](create-security-certificates.html), [`openssl` commands](create-security-certificates-openssl.html), or a custom CA to generate all the keys and certificates.